bast/talk-practical-software-licensing/slides.md

 ### Starting a new project

 - License your code **very early** in the project.
-- **You cannot ignore licensing**: default is "no one can make copies or derivative works".
+- **You cannot ignore licensing**: default is "no one can make derivative works".
 - Start with a `README.md` and a `LICENSE` file.
 - A great resource on what to include in a `README.md` are the [JOSS paper review criteria](https://joss.readthedocs.io/en/latest/review_criteria.html).